Top Medications Used to Treat Kidney (Renal Cell Cancer)

 by Dr. C.H.
-Weaver M.D.
-3/2019
+Weaver M.D. updated 8/2019

 Tyrosine Kinase - Checkpoint Inhibitor Immunotherapy Combinations Improve Survival in Advanced Kidney Cancer

 Checkpoint inhibitors are novel precision cancer immunotherapy drugs that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD -L1 are the proteins that inhibit this immune response, allowing cancer cells to evade an attack by the body’s immune cells.
 Checkpoint inhibitor drugs block the PD-1 pathway and enhance the ability of the immune system to fight the cancer.